 Loaded sweet potatoes with black beans and guacamole make for a super simple side dish, or even dinner!
-Share them for your friends and family at your Super Bowl party this weekend!
+A simple, colorful nutritious vegan recipe that’ll make you swoon!

-While my intention for sharing this recipe was for a sort of Super Bowl-themed appetizer for you to share with your people on game day, one of these potatoes is practically a meal in and of itself.
-After having gone through the eating portion of the recipe testing, I can report with confidence that one of the loaded potatoes makes for a nice well-rounded dinner.
-Serve with a side salad on those evenings you’re super hungry.
+While my intention for sharing this recipe was to provide a healthy appetizer for you to share with your people, one of these potatoes is practically a meal in and of itself.

 Additional serving options?
 Add a dollop of sour cream, some cooked thick-cut bacon, red onion, even some fully loaded turkey chili.